ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 220 BPM, 3:20 | 6.46★\
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

-Many of you probably know this map because of its presence in the nomod bracket of the 2016 osu!catch world cup final.
+Many of you probably know this map because of its presence in the nomod bracket of the 2016 osu!catch World Cup final.
 It certainly has been a while hasn't it?
 While it isn't as difficult anymore for the players today as it was for the players 5 years ago, that doesn't mean that the map lost its value.
 It is overall a really clean map, with the most notable part being the jumpstream section that can make you fail instantly if you make a mistake.
-I'd have loved to see this map in the ranked section one day but it is clear that this will never happen so it is time to give this map the exposure it deserves through loved.
+I'd have loved to see this map in the ranked section one day but it is clear that this will never happen so it is time to give this map the exposure it deserves through Loved.
 Make sure to give it a try!

 ## <a id="mania"></a>osu!mania